-Lehi grew up in Hamilton, and provides a much needed youth perspective to the SKYCITY Hamilton Community Trust.
-As well as Managing Zeal – Hamilton, Lehi is a member of the Advisory Panel for the government’s Tomorrow’s Schools education legislation review, has served on the Online Assessment Panel for MYD’s Youth Enterprise Fund, and gave a TEDx talk at TEDx Ruakura, on what our high schools can learn from youth development.
+In 2018, Lehi was a member of the Cross-agency Advisory Panel for the government’s Tomorrow’s Schools education legislation review, and in 2019 gave a TEDx talk at TEDx Ruakura, on what Aotearoa New Zealand’s high schools can learn from youth development kaupapa.

 Lehi is now the Regional Relationship Manager for the Midlands region (Waikato, Bay of Plenty, Tairāwhiti and Hawke’s Bay) with the Ministry of Youth Development – Te Manatu Whakahiato Taiohi./p>